 Employing sound design principles will help you prioritize this information and convey more in the limited amount of space available.
 You can make creative use of color, typography, layouts, real-life images of people and product shots, use animated or other graphic elements.
 Together, this will contribute to the creation of compelling design for your ad creative.
 For instance, as in the creative below, typography can help you construct a hierarchy to make sure the most important information stands out.

 You don’t need to have an army of designers to create ecommerce banners that get clicks.
 Get more done with less!
 Explore 1000s of pre-designed templates for ads or custom design a brand template here.

 Display ads don’t offer up a whole lot of real estate, you have to fit your entire brand story or message in a 300 X 250 ad.
-So writing clever copy that catches the attention of readers and conveys a lot of information via a few, well-chosen words is important!
+So writing clever copy that catches the attention of readers and conveys a lot of information via a few, well-chosen words are important!
 We recommend the 3Cs approach, focus on compelling, clear and concise messaging to communicate with customers.

 Use words that trigger clicks.
 Without resorting to clickbait, make sure that you use phrases that grab attention.
 Use strong, powerful action words and convey the urgency that will nudge the customer to click on the eCommerce banner to take the intended action.

 For instance, the Dropbox ad below makes use of a compelling statistic to offer proof of its service offering and invites users to try it for free.
 The disruptive clothing brand, Everlane manages to convey the earth-friendly construction of its outerwear, ReNew, created out of recycled materials like plastic bottles.
-And, Cisco manages to use fear to drive users to check out their security solution.
+And, Cisco manages to use fear to drive users to check out their security solutions.

 Colors play a vital role in evoking emotion and subconsciously influence action.
 People associate specific color schemes with brands, for instance, Coca Cola makes you think of red.
 The psychology behind the usage of color offers some fascinating insights.
 Read more about how colors influence purchase decisions here.